Baháʼí Faith in Africa

 The history of the Baháʼí Faith in Africa dates back to the lifetimes of the three individual heads of the religion, Baháʼu'lláh, ʻAbdu'l-Bahá, and Shoghi Effendi, each of who was in Africa at least once.
 The Association of Religion Data Archives (relying on World Christian Encyclopedia) lists many larger and smaller populations in Africa with Kenya, the Democratic Republic of the Congo, South Africa and Zambia among the top ten numerical populations of Baháʼís in the world in 2005, and Mauritius highest in terms of percentage of the national population.
-There are Baháʼí Houses of Worship in Uganda and Kenya, and one is under construction in the Democratic Republic of the Congo.
+There are Baháʼí Houses of Worship in Uganda, Kenya, and in the Democratic Republic of the Congo.
+A plan for a House of Worship in Zambia was announced in 2023.

 History

 Baháʼu'lláh's lifetime

 Among its earliest contacts with the religion came in Egypt.
 The Baháʼí Faith in Egypt begins perhaps with the first Baháʼís arriving in 1863.
 Baháʼu'lláh, founder of the religion, was himself briefly in Egypt in 1868 when on his way to imprisonment in ʻAkká.
 Nabíl-i-Aʻzam made several journeys on behalf of Baháʼu'lláh and was imprisoned in Egypt in 1868.
 Robert Felkin was in Egypt circa 1880s and published a number of books -later he converted to the religion.
 In 1892 two converts in Egypt embarked to the West intending to spread the religion and were the first Baháʼís to enter the United States where the first converts followed in 1894.
 The first Egyptian converts had taken place by 1896.